Character Keys

 3527 | Unnamed Members of Jehovah's Shareholders |

-"Jehovah's Shareholders" is the name religious sect in Parchman's Penitentiary (111).
-According to the narrator of The Mansion, it was "headed by self-ordained leaders who had reached prison through a curiously consistent pattern: by the conviction of crimes peculiar to the middle class, to respectability, originating in domesticity or anyway uxoriousness" (111). |
+In The Mansion, "Jehovah's Shareholders" is the name of a religious sect inside Parchman's Penitentiary (111).
+According to the novel's narrator, it was "headed by self-ordained leaders who had reached prison through a curiously consistent pattern: by the conviction of crimes peculiar to the middle class, to respectability, originating in domesticity or anyway uxoriousness" (111). |

 |